I had a dream, not long ago.

 This led me to read everything I could find about WienerBlut perfumes and ta-naaa!
 There it was.
-The perfume Freudian Wood!
+The one I was looking for!
 Bingo.
 And yes, this blog falls under my caterogoryWhat’s Up In Da City- Vienna.

 „The interpretation of dreams is the royal road to a knowledge of the unconscious activities of the mind.“ – Sigmund Freud